oskarsinger/hosinger/reading_list.md

 * **Query Complexity of Derivative-Free Optimization** ([pdf](http://www.cs.berkeley.edu/~kjamieson/resources/QueryComplexityOfDFO.pdf))
 * **Active Ranking using Pairwise Comparisons** ([pdf](http://www.cs.berkeley.edu/~kjamieson/resources/activeRanking_extended.pdf))
 * **Low-Dimensional Embedding using Adaptively Selected Ordinal Data** ([pdf](http://www.cs.berkeley.edu/~kjamieson/resources/activeMDS.pdf))
+    * This could be useful for developing efficient state representations from the population heterogeneity model.
 * **Efficient Ranking from Pairwise Comparisons** ([pdf](http://www.cs.berkeley.edu/~jordan/papers/wauthier-jordan-jojic-icml13.pdf))

 * * *

 ###Deep reinforcement learning.
 This is mostly from Deep Mind.
 There are at least 10 deep RL pubs from them in the last year.
 I don't yet know enough about RL to choose which ones look promising.
+Most of them seem to be focused on using deep learning to compress high-dimensional state spaces into something more manageable using a deep model.
+I didn't read deeply (ouch, that's cheesy) enough to understand whether they were using supervised or unsupervised deep models or doing pre-training.

 * * *

 ###Online gradient-based optimization.
 * **Fast gradient descent for drifting least squares regression, with application to bandits** ([pdf](http://arxiv.org/pdf/1307.3176v4.pdf))
-    * The abstract mentions something about an adaptive regularizer.
+    * The abstract mentions something about an adaptive regularizer, and they speak about it in some detail later in the paper.
-    * They show that SGD accounts to some extent for drifting target hypothesis (or something like that).
+    * We are not doing least squares, but they show that SGD accounts to some extent for drifting target hypothesis (or something like that), and this could be helpful for us.
 * **Train faster, generalize better: Stability of stochastic gradient descent** ([arXiv](http://arxiv.org/abs/1509.01240))
+    * Not from the deep learning community, but somewhat motivated by deep learning.
+    * They show that running SGD for a few epochs over the full data set improves generalization, even for non-convex problems.
+Emphasis on a few.
+They note that running fewer epochs prevents overfitting, which makes intuitive sense as well.
+    * They also show that some of the deep learning community's regularization heuristics and the practice of 'drop-out' improve their generalization bounds.
 * **Introduction to Online Convex Optimization** ([pdf](http://ocobook.cs.princeton.edu/OCObook.pdf))
     * Much of the current non-convex optimization literature builds on online convex optimization, so I think it will be good to understand this stuff.
     * Found a friend from Corso's lab who also needs to learn this stuff and wants to read it with me.
 * **On the importance of initialization and momentum in deep learning** ([pdf](http://www.cs.toronto.edu/~jmartens/docs/Momentum_Deep.pdf))
+    * This paper covers some pretty crucial aspects of optimizing deep neural networks, especially with respect to the difficulties encountered because of non-convexity.
 * **New insights and perspectives on the natural gradient method** ([arXiv](http://arxiv.org/abs/1412.1193))
+    * This one comes from the deep learning community, and its quite recent.
+It has a nice theoretical interpretation (related to approximate Hessians and the conditioning of the problem), it is efficient, and hopefully it is empirically effective.

 * * *

 ###Markov decision processes.
 * **Dynamic Probabilistic Systems, Volume II: Semi-Markov and Decision Processes.
 Vol. 2.
 Courier Corporation, 2013.** ([book](http://store.doverpublications.com/0486458725.html))
     * Need to find a pdf or a cheap used hard-cover.
+Maybe Al has a copy lying around.
 * **Markov Decision Processes: Discrete Stochastic Dynamic Programming**
     * Found a pdf, would be nice to find a cheap used hard-cover.
+Maybe Al has an extra copy lying around.

 * * *